-Education and development in the Global South is the main focus of CIE.
+Education and development in the Global South and the diaspora is the main focus of CIE.
 Our aim is to undertake research and provide a knowledge hub, insights and findings related to the concerns of lower income countries in different parts of the world seeking to enhance their development.
 Over the last 20 years, CIE has grown to become one of the largest and most highly rated academic groups of its kind in the UK, with a reputation as a leader in its fields of study and as a centre of excellence.

 CIE offers a friendly, supportive and challenging environment in which to debate development issues, theoretical perspectives and methodological positions related to education and development.
 Its staff support the MA in International Education and Development and approximately 30 doctoral candidates on the PhD in Education course.